pnp/custom-learning-office-365/README.md

 ### Teams Installation

 If you would like to install the Microsoft 365 Learning Pathways in Microsoft Teams you can do so as both a Teams Personal App and as a Teams Tab.
-For detailed instructions please follow
+YOu can get instructions for [Teams Installation in the Installation ReadMe](./installation/README.md#teams-installation).

 ## Author(s)